-- considers the key business activities and the likely long-term consequences of any key decisions; - ensures employees are regularly and routinely engaged with; - ensures the Company maintains strong business relationships with customers, suppliers and others; - ensures the Company's operations do not have a negative impact on the community and environment; and - ensures, through the Company's policies and procedures, the desired high standards of business conduct prevails across all functions.
+- considers the key business activities and the likely long-term consequences of any key decisions; - ensures employees are regularly and routinely engaged with;

+- ensures the Company maintains strong business relationships with customers, suppliers and others; - ensures the Company's operations do not have a negative impact on the community and environment; and - ensures, through the Company's policies and procedures, the desired high standards of business conduct prevails across all functions.

-The directors engage with stakeholders in a number of ways, including: sharing appropriate management information in a timely manner; meetings (compliant with public health guidance); bulletins; and vlogs.
+The Directors engage with stakeholders in a number of ways, including sharing appropriate management information in a timely manner, meetings and bulletins.

-Decisions are taken in the interests of business stability and sustainability.
-Generally, this means building on what we do well, cementing our relationships and targeting new opportunities that exploit our skill-sets.
+Decisions are taken in the interests of business stability, integrity and sustainability.
+Generally, this means building on what we do well, cementing our relationships and targeting new opportunities that exploit our skill sets.
 Further information is provided in the risk analyses later in this Strategic Report.